aws/aws-toolkit-common/telemetry/telemetryformat.md

 createTime?: Date
 // Value based on unit and call type value?: number
-// The AWS Region associated with a metric string? awsAccount
+// The AWS account ID associated with a metric
+// If a metric is not associated with credentials: "n/a"
+// If a metric is associated with credentials, but credentials are not selected: "not-set"
+// If a metric is associated with credentials, but an account ID cannot be obtained: "invalid" string? awsAccount
-// The AWS Region associated with a metric string? awsRegion
+// The AWS Region associated with a metric
+// If a metric is not associated with a region: "n/a"
+// If a metric is associated with a region, but no region is known: "not-set" string? awsRegion
 ```